 If you are passionate about playing drums, still consider yourself a student of the instrument, and are interested in passing knowledge onto the next generation of drummers, then teaching is for you!

-Thanks for reading this excerpt. if you are interested in learning more about teaching drums then please join the mailing list to stay updated about the release.
+Thanks for reading this excerpt. if you are interested in learning more about teaching drums then email me at firstname.lastname@example.org with the subject line "Drum Teacher Help".